Media Polarization: A Challenge for Georgian Democracy?

 In new democracies, it is often difficult for governments to relinquish their stronghold on the media industry.
 However, continued intervention only aggravates the politicization of mass media, contributing to polarization in the country.
 While a free, neutral and active media sector is key for the success of democratic development in Georgia, a society that is divided and weakened through media polarization jeopardizes Georgia’s Westernization agenda and impedes democratic progress.

-** The views and opinions expressed in this article are the author’s alone and do not necessarily reflect the views of the Georgian Institute of Politics.
+- The blog post is prepared with the financial support of the National Endowment for Democracy (NED).
+The views and opinions expressed in this article are the author’s alone and do not necessarily reflect the views of the Georgian Institute of Politics or the National Endowment for Democracy (NED).